LeeThomas13/city_explorer_api/README.md

 # Project Name

 **Author**: Lee Thomas
-**Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Version**: 2.0.0 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->
+This application is being made to house all types of information for any given place.
+This includes but is not limited to weather conditions of the area, trails to hike, restaurants nearby atc.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
+You need a back end server to launch this site first and foremost.
+You will also need your very own unique API keys to access the data we are displaying.
+We need to require our dependencies in our server js, and listen to the server as well.
+Lastly you will need route handler functions that take in a request and return a response to each unique route.

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
+This server uses dotenv, express, and cors as its dependencies.
+We are using superagent to make the API processing easier.
+We will take in a unique route, such as /location and that will run a callback function that takes in a request, and returns its unique response.
+We are using PORT 3000 because we are building out a backend, and its common practice to use 3000 for backend.

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: